 Task Force Members

 The Task Force members are community leaders including students, parents, staff, administration, and board members.
 All are committed to tackle harassment, discrimination, and bullying head-on and to recommend best practices to ensure all Santa Clara Unified School District students are safe.
-If you are interested in joining the Task Force for the 2019-2020 school year, please contact Peggy Bittick at email@example.com.
+If you are interested in joining the Task Force, please contact Andrew Lucia at 408-423-2008.